Former Utah Rep. Mia Love, the first Black Republican woman elected to the US House, has died

 Love’s family posted news of her death on Love’s X account.

-Love had been undergoing treatment for brain cancer, and her daughter said earlier this month that the former lawmaker was no longer responding to treatment.
-She had been receiving immunotherapy as part of a clinical trial at Duke University’s brain tumor center.
+She had undergone recent treatment for brain cancer and received immunotherapy as part of a clinical trial at Duke University’s brain tumor center.
+Her daughter said earlier this month that the former lawmaker was no longer responding to treatment.

+Love died at her home in Saratoga Springs, Utah, according to a statement posted by the family.

+“With grateful hearts filled to overflowing for the profound influence of Mia on our lives, we want you to know that she passed away peacefully,” her family said.
+“We are thankful for the many good wishes, prayers and condolences.”

 Love entered politics in 2003 after winning a seat on the city council in Saratoga Springs, a growing community about 30 miles (48 kilometers) south of Salt Lake City.
 She later became the city’s mayor.